 RESEARCH AND DEVELOPMENT

-Since the foundation of our company, we have been constantly investing in new technologies and processes for the economical recycling of scarce resources and the sustainable preservation of our way of life.
-Currently, we are involved in two research and development projects:
+Since our founding, we have continuously invested in new technologies and processes for the economic recycling of scarce raw materials and the sustainable preservation of our livelihoods.

 BEST4HY H2020 PROJECT